Associate Dean of Graduate Programs and Strategic Initiatives

 Alumni Distinguished Professor of Accounting

-Dr. Mark Myring is the Interim Bryan Dean for the Miller College of Business and holds the alumni distinguished professorship of accounting.
+Dr. Mark Myring was the Interim Bryan Dean for the Miller College of Business for the 2018-2019 academic year and holds the alumni distinguished professorship of accounting.

-Prior to being named interim dean, Myring served the college in several administrative roles, including associate dean for graduate programs and strategic initiatives, chair of the Paul W. Parkison Department of Accounting, and director of graduate studies in accounting.
+Prior to his term as interim dean, Myring served the college in several administrative roles, including associate dean for graduate programs and strategic initiatives, chair of the Paul W. Parkison Department of Accounting, and director of graduate studies in accounting.

 During his six-year tenure as department chair, the undergraduate and masters in accounting programs ranked among in the top 25 by the Public Accounting Report.
 Myring also: